mohit2978/MERN-stack/005 day-7/notes/0000notes.md

 </html>

 ```
-see code and see how we call CreateCardFunction from main,CreateCard hard parameters in prop !!
+see code and see how we call CreateCardFunction from main,CreateCard had parameters in props Object , the first parameter is always Object ,it can have any name here we have put props,we prefer that only and we passing the parameters as attribute while calling !!

 ![alt text](image-2.png)